 - Data, privacy, counter-terrorism, migration

-- Financial services, energy, environment, health
+- Financial services, energy, environment

 - Cross-policy: European Parliament Research Service